 The big Chinese New Year Parade in Chinatown takes place outside during February in most years, and often coincides with cold (or snowy) weather.
 The parade and other festivities such as martial arts demonstrations last for hours, so dress warmly!
 Or join other spectators in Chinatown's wonderful Asian restaurants.

 Most Valentine Day events take place indoors - but this is a good time to take advantage of low winter hotel rates and book a room (look for Valentine's Day specials) so that you don't have to drive home in possibly bad weather conditions.

 To prepare for Boston weather in February, you should bring a warm jacket and boots, especially if you're planning outdoor activities.
 You should also pack gloves, a scarf, and a hat - you'll need them if the weather is cold and snowy.

-There's also a chance of rain or even sleet this month - so check the current Boston weather report before you come to determine if you should pack an umbrella.
+You'll be happy to wear well-insulated boots if we have a snow storm and you're walking around outdoors.
+There's also a chance of rain or even sleet this month - so check the current Boston weather forecast before you come to determine if you should pack an umbrella.

 Because February weather in Boston can occasionally be warm, you may also want to pack a couple of sweaters or hoodies to layer - or not.

 Check our general suggestions about what to pack for your Boston trip to get more tips.